Who we are

 Ms. Freeman will serve as Legal Counsel and advise on legal issues related to the Constitution, students’ rights, employment matters, procurement, and contracts.
 She will also provide information and assistance in the review of procedures and programs to ensure legal compliance.

-Pastor Bryan Jones
+Superintendent Bryan Jones

 Director of Administration

-Pastor Bryan Jones has extensive training having served in the United States Marine Corps which prepared him to be a strategic leader and administrator.
+Superintendent Bryan Jones has extensive training having served in the United States Marine Corps which prepared him to be a strategic leader and administrator.

-Superintendent Anthony Wheeler
+Bishop Anthony Wheeler

 Associate Chancellor for External Affairs

-Supt.
-Anthony Wheeler’s professional focus has been on successfully identifying creative and sustainable funding strategies for domestic non-profits and global missions.
+Bishop Anthony Wheeler’s professional focus has been on successfully identifying creative and sustainable funding strategies for domestic non-profits and global missions.
 He currently serves as a personal advisor and strategist for executives in both Non-profit and For-Profit industries.

-Supt.
-Wheeler will serve as the Associate Chancellor for External Affairs.
+Bishop Wheeler will serve as the Associate Chancellor for External Affairs.
 He will be responsible for Crowdfunding which includes funding projects or ventures that involve solicitation of monetary contributions from various donor sources.
 He will also be responsible for Marketing, Promotion, Recruiting, Enrollment, and Retention.

 Mrs. Veronica Ali